 COVID-19 Information & Resources

-Click on the topics below for more information.
+Click on one of the topics below for more information:

 - Economic Support Programs & Resources for Businesses

 BC Vaccine Card Details Announced – September 7, 2021

 The B.C. vaccine card is now live on the government’s Health Gateway website.
 A secure paper option will also be available for September 13, 2021.

 BC Announces Mask Mandate to Reduce Transmission and Protect People in Public Spaces – August 24, 2021

 As of Wednesday, Aug.
 25, 2021, masks must be worn in all indoor public spaces throughout B.C. to help slow the transmission of COVID-19 as B.C. prepares for the fall and respiratory illness season.
 A new order from the provincial health officer will require people 12 and older to wear masks in indoor public settings, regardless of vaccination status.
 See the full Government of British Columbia press release.

 BC Launches Proof of Vaccination to Stop Spread of COVID-19 – August 23, 2021

 Starting September 13, 2021, a new order from the provincial health officer will require individuals to provide proof of vaccination to access a broad range of social, recreational, and discretionary events and businesses throughout the province.
 See the full Government of British Columbia press release.

 Government Extends COVID-19 Business Supports – July 30, 2021